Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 Fourth of July is one of the greatest times to gather everyone and bring your church together to celebrate the true freedom that comes from God.
-And the best part of this celebration is that you have the opportunity to celebrate this man-made holiday through the eyes of faith.
+And the best part of this celebration is that you can celebrate this man-made holiday through the eyes of faith.

 Fun Facts About the Fourth of July

-No matter how you choose to talk about Independence Day in your sermon it is always nice to have some interesting facts and stories to weave into your message.
-And because we are not made to become serious all of our lives, it is also important for us to find some joy even in simple things.
-With this, we have compiled some fun facts about Independence Day in the US.
+No matter how you talk about the Independence Day sermon, it is always nice to have some interesting facts and stories to weave into your message.
+And because we are not made to become serious all our lives, we must find joy even in simple things.
+We have compiled some fun facts about Independence Day in the US.
 Here are a few interesting facts that might be useful when outlining your message.

 1. Circled Stars in the flag